 Small and showy petunia-like flowers and a diverse array of color options make Million Bells a must-have for any container garden.
-This prolific bloomer starts to flower from summer and continue this in fall.
-In tropics, it blooms in winter!
-It’s often grown in patio pots and hanging baskets to enhance curb appeal.
+This prolific bloomer starts to flower from spring, summer and continues this in fall.
+In the tropics, it blooms in winter!

 USDA Zones: 3-8

-Coneflower features daisylike blooms with raised centers, available in bright colors that remind you of the autumn sky during sunset.
-Choose a small to medium-sized pot depending on the cultivar.
-Keep the plant in full sun, growing in loose, well-drained soil.
+Coneflower features daisy-like blooms with raised centers, available in bright colors that remind you of the autumn sky during sunset.
+Keep the plant in full sun, in loose, well-drained soil.

 USDA Zones: 7-11

-The Oxalis Triangularis is an elegant mounding plant, a great choice for filling a container.
+Oxalis is an elegant mounding plant, a great choice for filling a container.
 The beautiful inconspicuous pink flowers start to appear from summer and continue in the autumn.
-It’s exceedingly easy to grow, requiring no more than partial shade and surviving in a variety of zones, both outdoors or indoors.
-In cooler zones, you can always bring it inside to overwinter.

 USDA Zones: 4-11

 Coral bells make a dramatic statement in the container garden with their interesting leaf textures and mind-blowing spectrum of colors.
-They are happy in the shade but tolerate sun in cool climates.
-Not only in fall but heuchera provides year-round foliage interest.
 Pair this plant with other fall plants for a fabulous fall container garden display!